 After the test

-Once the test is over you can get dressed.
-The radiographer will take out the cannula and you can go home.
+Once the test is over the radiographer will take out the cannula.
+You can also get dressed and go home.

 You can eat and drink normally.